SoftwarePotential/BuildIntegration/Sp.Samples.BuildIntegration/README.markdown

-# Obfuscator Integration Sample Application

-BuildIntegration - a sample application to demonstrate various aspects of build process integration using MSBuild

-**See the wiki for more information: [BuildIntegration](https://github.com/SoftwarePotential/samples/wiki/BuildIntegration)**

 ## Prerequisites

 An installed CodeProtector with an installed permutation.
 The samples must have been configured to use your permutation (see [Linking the sample to your permutation](https://github.com/SoftwarePotential/samples#1-linking-the-sample-to-your-permutation))